Aiko-kotori/ResrAPI_Project/MongoDBWebapp/src/main/java/com/subjectdb/mongodb/dao/README.md

-Call object from MongoDB and pass to Content class (DTO) for use them in java and jsp file.
+Call object from MongoDB and pass to Content class (DTO) for use them in other classes on java and jsp file.